mslusarz/csv-nix-tools/README.md

-What is more important is that it allows **safely** processing structured data using *NIX-like philosophy, by employing pipes and tools with familiar names (grep, sort, etc).
+What is more important is that it allows **safely** processing structured data using *NIX-like philosophy, by employing pipes and tools with familiar names (grep, sort, etc, see [examples](EXAMPLES.md)).
 "Safe" processing means that handling of special characters, like new lines, is effort-less - it just works, without bothering users with hacks like IFS.

-This project also solves the problem of combining data from multiple sources into a single stream (see **[csv-tables-tut]**) and processing it in any way user wants to, including powerful SQL syntax, without leaving the shell.
+This project also solves the problem of combining data from multiple sources into a single stream (see the **[tables tutorial]**) and processing it in any way user wants to, including powerful SQL syntax, without leaving the shell.

 # Status